romansorin/research/paper_content.md

 potential avenues:
 working heatmaps
-feature density / topographic images / contour maps
+feature density / topographic images / contour maps develop some quantitative metric for determing success/effectiveness of a layout

 tables:
 number of initial sites, then parsed, then cluster_data